aragon/osx/packages/contracts-ethers/README.md

-# Aragon Core Contracts for ethers.js
+# Aragon OSx Contracts for ethers.js

 NPM package that provides ethers.js wrappers to use the Aragon DAO framework smart contracts.